Robo3D/User-Manuals/docs/source/R2/getting-started/index.rst

    :alt: Unhinge Spool Holder
    :align: center

-Now select UTILITIES on the touch screen.
-Then select WIZARDS from the list.
+Select UTILITIES on the touch screen, then select WIZARDS from the list.
 Finally, select FILAMENT LOADING WIZARD.
 The on-screen prompts should guide you to loading your filament.

 .. image:: images/fil-loading-screen-r2.gif
    :alt: Unhinge Spool Holder